 Failure analysis tools

 A well-equipped materials laboratory will have most of the tools to effectively analyze these types of failures.
-These tools include a low-power stereomicroscope, metallographic equipment, hardness testers, spectrometers, and a scanning electron microscope (SEM) to name a few.
+These tools include a low-power stereomicroscope, metallographic equipment, hardness testers, spectrometers, and a scanning electron microscope (SEM).

 The metallurgical failure analysis process

-The next step in the failure-analysis process is the visual examination of the part.
-Features to be noted, recorded, and photographed in the visual examination include fractures, fracture origin regions, damage to the part, the presence of residues, corrosion products, and corrosion pits.
+The next step in the failure-analysis process is the visual examination of the metal component.
+Features to be noted, recorded, and photographed in the visual inspection include fractures, fracture origin regions, damage to the part, the presence of residues, corrosion products, and corrosion pits.
 In some cases, nondestructive testing may be warranted if cracks are not readily visible or if they may be present below the surface.
-Chemical analysis and hardness testing is performed in most cases to verify whether the part met the specified requirements.
+Chemical analysis and hardness testing are performed in most cases to verify whether the part met the specified requirements.
 If enough material is available, tensile testing and impact testing are desirable to help understand the inherent mechanical properties of the metal.